CreativeSelf0/CreativeSelf0/README.md

 # Some Info
 - 🔭 I’m currently working with Python
 - 🌱 I’m currently learning some Python frameworks
-- 🤔 I’m looking for help with a professional programmer to become friends and learn & work together
+- 🤔 I’m open for contributing to open-source projects, just hit me up.
-- 🧑 My English is not best but I want to improve it and speak with the foreign developers on [Python Discord](https://pythondiscord.com/)
+- 🧑 Fluent in Enlgish but I want to improve it and speak with the foreign developers.
 - 😎 I really want to learn many things and become expert; there're many goals and dreams which I hope to achieve.
 - 🙏 I always like to make developer friends and work with them.
 - 👊 I am trying my best to contribute in open source and help others if possible. <br><br>